safe-global/safe-gateway-typescript-sdk/README.md

 ## Tests

-To run the tests:
+To run the tests locally:

 ```
-jest test --watch
+yarn test
 ```